STANDARD SUPP0RT AGREEMENT

 (a) As a condition of any Party’s duty to defend or indemnify under this Section 10, the person or entity seeking defense or indemnification must: (i) give the defending and indemnifying Party prompt written notice of the applicable claim, demand, or legal action; (ii) allow the defending and indemnifying Party sole control of the defense and settlement; and (iii) reasonably cooperate in the defense and settlement at the defending and indemnifying Party’s reasonable cost, except that the indemnified person or entity will not be required to make any settlement payment unless the defending and indemnifying Party agrees to include that payment as an indemnified expense.

-(b) In the event of any claim, demand, legal action, or notice alleging infringement of Visibility IP, Visibility may either: (i) replace or modify the Visibility IP in whole or in part in a manner that does not materially degrade the Subscription; (ii) obtain a license or other grant necessary to continue to provide the Visibility IP in accordance with the Agreement, or (iii) terminate the Agreement upon written notice to Client.
-In such event, Visibility’ sole liability will be its obligations under Section 10.1 above and a refund to Client of any pre-paid but unused fees.
+(b) In the event of any claim, demand, legal action, or notice alleging infringement of Visibility IP, Visibility may either: (i) replace or modify the Visibility IP in whole or in part in a manner that does not materially degrade the Subscription; (ii) obtain a license or other grant necessary to continue to provide the Visibility IP in accordance with the Agreement, or (iii) terminate the Agreement and the licenses to the Subscription upon written notice to Client.
+In such event, Visibility’s sole liability will be its obligations under Section 10.1 above and a refund to Client of any pre-paid but unused fees.

 11. LIMITATIONS OF LIABILITY